Full characterization of biphotons with a generalized quantum interferometer: INTRODUCTION

 The rest of the paper is organized as follows.
-In Sec. \ref{sec:2}, we describe the generalized HOM interferometer and discuss the possibility of measuring the amplitude and phase of biphotons associated with the frequency difference for any symmetric JSA.
-In Sec. \ref{sec:3}, we describe the generalized N00N interferometer and discuss the possibility of measuring the amplitude and phase of biphotons associated with the frequency sum for symmetric JSA and the frequency difference for antisymmetric JSA.
-In Sec. \ref{sec:4}, we describe the generalized combination interferometer and discuss the possibility of measuring the amplitude and phase of biphotons associated with both the frequency difference and sum for symmetric JSA or antisymmetric JSA.
-Section \ref{sec:5} compares the results obtained with three generalized interferometers and discusses the experimental feasibility to performing the full tomography of biphotons with these generalized interferometers.
+In Sec. \ref{sec:2}, we describe the generalized HOM interferometer and discuss the possibility of the reconstruction of the full complex JSA associated with the frequency difference for any symmetric JSA.
+At the end of this part, as an example, we analyse the phase sensitivity of such a generalized interferometer and show the simulated results for a Gaussian input state without and with a quadratic spectral phase.
+In Sec. \ref{sec:3}, we describe the generalized N00N interferometer and discuss the possibility of the reconstruction of the full complex JSA associated with frequency sum for symmetric JSA and frequency difference for antisymmetric JSA.
+The simulated results are also shown for a Gaussian input state without and with a quadratic spectral phase.
+In Sec. \ref{sec:4}, we describe the generalized combination interferometer and discuss the possibility of the reconstruction of the full complex JSA associated with both the frequency difference and sum for symmetric JSA or antisymmetric JSA.
+Section \ref{sec:5} compares the results obtained with three generalized interferometers and discusses the experimental feasibility and possible difficulties of performing the full tomography of biphotons with these generalized interferometers.
 Section \ref{sec:conclude} summarizes the results and concludes the paper.